My Wheeler mountain winter bike (1)

 -Chain: KMC X9SL

-A few years ago, I purchased a KMC X9SL (super light) chain made in Taiwan.
-I haven't ridden much due to having other bikes, and my chain gauge indicates they're still in good condition, so I keep using them.
-Next time, I might opt for a gold chain at the same price.
-In terms of quality, they're comparable to Shimano chains, and in Taiwan, they're more affordable than their Japanese-made counterparts.
+A few years back, I bought a KMC X9SL (super light) chain from Taiwan.
+I haven't ridden extensively since I have other bikes, and my chain gauge shows they're still in good condition, so I continue to use them.
+Next time, I might choose a gold chain at the same price.
+Quality-wise, they're on par with Shimano chains, and in Taiwan, they're more cost-effective than the Japanese-made versions.

 Comments